Methadone Clinic Bozeman, MT

 Ideal Option Pllc

 Ideal Option Pllc is a methadone clinic in Bozeman, MT.
 It is situated in Gallatin County at 1532 Ellis Street, Suite 104, 59715 zip.
-Ideal Option Pllc provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient treatment.
-Ideal Option Pllc provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
-Other than methadone treatment, Ideal Option Pllc offers HIV and AIDS education, support and counseling, substance use education and hepatitis education, counseling and support.
-Ideal Option Pllc provides medication-assisted treatment to men and women.
+Ideal Option Pllc provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+Ideal Option Pllc provides naltrexone administration, buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, Ideal Option Pllc offers health education services, HIV and AIDS education, support and counseling and hepatitis education, counseling and support.
+Ideal Option Pllc provides medication assisted treatment to women and men.
 Ideal Option Pllc also provides treatment in Spanish.

 Alcohol And Drug Services Of Gallatin County

 Alcohol And Drug Services Of Gallatin County is a methadone treatment facility in Bozeman, Montana.
-It is situated in Gallatin County at 2310 North 7th Avenue, 59715 zip.
-Alcohol And Drug Services Of Gallatin County provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
-Other than methadone treatment, Alcohol And Drug Services Of Gallatin County offers hepatitis education, counseling and support, family counseling and HIV and AIDS education, support and counseling.
-Alcohol And Drug Services Of Gallatin County provides medication assisted treatment to men and women.
+It is located in Gallatin County at 2310 North 7th Avenue, 59715 zip.
+Alcohol And Drug Services Of Gallatin County provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
+Other than methadone treatment, Alcohol And Drug Services Of Gallatin County offers family counseling, HIV and AIDS education, support and counseling and marital/couples counseling.
+Alcohol And Drug Services Of Gallatin County provides medication-assisted treatment to men and women.

 FAQs for a Methadone Clinic in Bozeman, MT: